Retail

 Learn More

-This major group includes retail establishments selling prepared foods and drinks for consumption on the premises; and also lunch counters and refreshment stands selling prepared foods and drinks for immediate consumption.
-Restaurants, lunch counters, and drinking places operated as a subordinate service facility by other establishments are not included in this industry, unless they are operated as leased departments by outside operators.
+This major group includes retail establishments that sell prepared foods and drinks for consumption on the premises, including lunch counters and refreshment stands offering food and beverages for immediate consumption.
+Restaurants, lunch counters, and drinking places operated as subordinate service facilities within other establishments are not included in this industry unless they are leased departments managed by outside operators.

 Specialty Retailers